cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 i = idx % M
 j = idx / M
 ```
+For 3D+ tensors, it means stride increases from left to right, starting at `_1{}`.

 Again, this is the opposite of the C/C++/Pytorch row-major standard.
 As long as you remember this column-major indexing system, everything will be fine.
 If not, then you'll probably end up scratching your head for hours.
 This means for many composed layouts, you'll likely have to flip the order for composed shapes for the indices to be row-major adjacent.
 If you think this sucks, I agree.
 This is probably *the* most annoying part of learning CuTe because things do not align with your expectations.
 Unfortunately, the only way to learn is via trial by fire.

+> **Tip**: Most of the time, you will be specifying the shape and stride.
+When you deal with certain tiled copies or MMAs, you might end up having colex indexing for something that is row-major.
+In this case, it just means your row/column indices are flipped.
+What you expect to be `A[i][j]` should be `A[j][i]`.
+That's it--it doesn't actually change your underlying memory layout, just the indexing changes.
+If you indexed into 2D with just an integer (i.e. `A[idx]`), both colex/rolex return the same memory address.

 # CuTe, Copy, then Cry
 ## A100 (Ampere) Specs